SalvatoreSantamaria/git-notes/test.md

 ### This is change 2
   I'm adding a bunch of text for a rebase.

-This is change three and this is change four
+This is change three and this is change four and some more added text.
 Test branch two